 The desert!
 Unchanged for millions of years, yet witness to a biblical prophecy come true that one day the meek shall inherit the Earth.
 If that sounds too much like an 80's computer game, you're probably right.
 Let me try that again.

 The Outback!
-Unchanged for millions of years, yet I've been witness to countless endeavours to get me out there and see it for myself that I finally relented when I was able to do a quick 4 day dash in the middle of March.
+Unchanged for millions of years, yet I've been witness to countless endeavours to get me out there and see it for myself that I finally relented when I was able to do a quick 4 day dash in the middle of March of 2015.

 About a decade ago, my wife starting teaching at a primary school North East of Melbourne in the Yarra Valley.
 It was there that she became good friends with her then Vice Principal and mentor.
 It wasn't long after that we were invited over for dinner to properly meet, and that's where I met Doug.
 In the most basic of terms, Doug is your quintessential larger than life Aussie and he's passionate about this great land of ours.
 Every time since then, whenever we've caught up, he would always tell us the tales of his recent trip up to Northern New South Wales, more specifically the little mining town of White Cliffs.

 You see, Doug has been going up to White Cliffs a fair few times each year for nearly 4 decades.
 It was back in the late 70s when he and a friend ventured up to Broken Hill during one of their annual leave periods from work.
 From there, they zeroed their odometer and followed a map that took you to various mining locations in the area.
 It wasn't until they came to White Cliffs that they found a jewel of a town, with the added bonus of there being opals in the ground.